Types of Financial Aid

 To apply for a Pell Grant:

-- Apply for a FSA ID at https://studentaid.gov.
+- Apply for a FSA ID at https://studentaid.gov/fsa-id/create-account/launch.

-- Complete the Free Application for Federal Financial Aid at https://studentaid.gov.
+- Complete the Free Application for Federal Financial Aid at https://studentaid.gov/h/apply-for-aid/fafsa.

 - ASUMH Federal ID Code is 042544.
 Results of the FAFSA will be sent to your via e-mail, if an e-mail address is provided.
 If an e-mail address is not provided, then information will be mailed to your home address.
+You should review the details of the response called the Student aid Report (SAR) for 2023-2024 or Fafsa Submissions Summary (FSS) for 2024-2025.

-- ASUMH will receive the information from the Department of Education (if our school code was provided) with the Expected Family Contribution (EFC).
-The EFC is used to determine your eligibility for the Pell Grant as well as other programs.
-The EFC will be replaced by the Student Aid Index (SAI) for the 2024-2025 school year.
+- ASUMH will receive the results from the Department of Education (if our school code was provided) with the Expected Family Contribution (EFC) for 2023-2024 or Student Aid Index (SAI) for 2024-2025.
+The EFC or SAI is used to determine your eligibility for the Pell Grant as well as other programs.

 FEDERAL SUPPLEMENTAL EDUCATIONAL OPPORTUNITY GRANT (SEOG)